Matt-A-Bennett/todo-tool/README.md

 ## Getting Started

+*Steps marked with \* are slightly different if you're setting up to maintain a todo list across multiple devices, so consult [that section below](#maintaining-todo-list-across-multiple-devices) as well.*

 Clone the repo like so:
 ```bash
 git clone https://github.com/Matt-A-Bennett/todo.git
 ```

-Now create the following file in the repo directory:
+\* Now create the following file in the repo directory:

 ```console
 user@host:~$ cd /path/to/repo